chauncy-crib/tagprobot/simulation/README.md

 $ python main.py
 ```

-There are currently two types of simulations that can be run.
-The type of simulation that runs can be changed by editing `main.py` to execute the following functions:
+There are currently two types of simulations that can be run:
-* `without_control()`: simulation with initial state
+* `python3.6 main.py`: simulation with initial state
-* `with_control()`: simulation with initial state and goal state, using an LQR controller
+* `python3.6 main.py --lqr`: simulation with initial state and goal state, using an LQR controller